 Bright Copper Red Hair

-This one is the classic red hair color that first comes to mind when one imagines a natural redhead, even though this shade rarely occurs this vividly naturally, and may require the help of a deft hair colorist.
+Copper hair is the classic red hair color that first comes to mind when one imagines a natural redhead, even though this shade rarely occurs this vividly naturally, and may require the help of a deft hair colorist.
 It’s a warm, bright shade of red with a lot of orange to it – think Merida from the film Brave.
 This red hair color is spunky and fun, and it works best for those with fare skin.

 Ginger Red Hair